Our Project Vision

 The phase 1 project was funded in part by a special capital fundraising campaign.
 Interim financing was provided by Infrastructure Ontario and was being secured by donations pledged to date.
 There is still a need to finish raising capital for phase one, prior to phase two being started.
 If you wish, you may donate on line HERE and request that your donation be used towards the outstanding phase one capital project.

-Canada’s First Railway Tunnel and Railway Tunnel Park has attracted more than 30,000 visitors annually – both local residents and tourists – and complement Brockville’s other downtown and waterfront attractions, such as Blockhouse Island, Tunnel Bay marina, Thousand Islands boat cruises, our new Aquatarium, the Brockville Museum, the Brockville Arts Centre, Rotary Park, King Street shopping and dining, and the Fulford Place Museum.
+Canada’s First Railway Tunnel and Railway Tunnel Park has attracted more than 30,000 visitors annually – both local residents and tourists – and complement Brockville’s other downtown and waterfront attractions, such as Blockhouse Island, Tunnel Bay marina, Thousand Islands boat cruises, Aquatarium, the Brockville Museum, the Brockville Arts Centre, Rotary Park, King Street shopping and dining, and the Fulford Place Museum.
 Railway Tunnel Park will add to the reasons for people to visit and move to Brockville.

 The City of Brockville Railway Tunnel Committee's vision for Railway Tunnel Park includes: